 Furthermore, if an accountant already handles your declarations, then it may even be covered.
 Some of our monthly accounting packages, for example, include VAT turnover declaration filing.
 You can see all our accounting packages here.

 VATable income transactions are those that the tax code defines as incurring VAT.
 Which must be levied at source.
 If all your business income is from a foreign-source, as defined in points 1 & 4 above, then typically all your income is non-VATable.

 If you sell to Georgian businesses and customers, then you should read more on exactly which types of transactions would VATable.

 If you will have VATable sales within your company, then your decision on VAT registration becomes more complicated.
-I will summarise some of the main points below.
+I will summarize some of the main points below.

 If VAT registered, then both VATable and non-VATable income must be declared, and this combined sum will be equal to your total business turnover.

 If you want to get qualified VAT status, so you can claim back local Georgian input VAT, you must meet some requirements and explain your reasoning to the RS.
 Your accountant can assist with this.

 The basic requirements are:

 - Explain why qualified VAT payer status is needed for your business.

 - Provide at least one RS invoice (“ანგარიშ-ფაქტურა”) already issued by another Georgian VAT payer.